PopovicAna/Prioritisation-of-analytical-techniques/README.md

 several large seizures were selected to visualise the intra-variability*

 As well as assessing the presence of variables in specimens, the intra- and inter-variability was evaluated.
-Boxplots were selected as the visualisation method to support interpretation of the data.
+Box plots were selected as the visualisation method to support interpretation of the data.
 Several larger seizures were selected to visualise the intra-variability, they can be seen in Figure 3.
 The inter-variability is represented by single